 So . . .
 I thought I might use excel.

-Remember in Part 1 (that update part where I had to calculate all of the different size squares and figure out what would work with the fabric I already ordered?)
+After much trial and error, I decided to go with Option 4 (from Part 1 where I had to calculate all of the different size squares and figure out what would work with the fabric I already ordered), which makes a 42in x 42in finished quilt:

 Squares Layout Version 1